Barak Valley Cements Limited

-In compliance with Regulation 34(3) read with Schedule V of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 the Report on Corporate Governance isannexed and forms part of the Annual Report of the Company.
+In compliance with Regulation 34(3) read with Schedule V of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 a separate report onCorporate Governance is annexed and forms part of the Annual Report of the Company.
 Acertificate from the Auditors confirming compliance with the conditions of CorporateGovernance is also annexed.

 35. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 During the year No significant orders have been passed by any regulatory authority orby any court.

 37. CONSOLIDATED FINANCIAL STATEMENTS

-The Consolidated Financial Statements have been prepared in accordance with theprovision of the Companies Act read with the Companies (Accounts) Rules 2014applicable accounting standards and provisions of the Listing Regulations forms part ofthe Annual Report.
+The Consolidated Financial Statements have been prepared in accordance with theprovisions of the Companies Act 2013 read with the Companies (Accounts) Rules 2014applicable accounting standards and provisions of the Listing Regulations forms part ofthe Annual Report.

 | ||For BARAK VALLEY CEMENTS LIMITED |